-The Department may request assistance from another state or New Zealand in the following circumstances:
+The Department may request assistance from another state child protection department in the following circumstances:

-The meeting should also confirm the appropriateness of the planned relocation and interstate care arrangement, and specifically, that the care arrangement is in the child's best interests, is likely to remian stable and long term, and that it meets the child's needs.
+The meeting should also confirm the appropriateness of the planned relocation and interstate placement.
+It should specifically determine that the placement is in the child's best interests, is likely to remian stable and long term, and that it meets the child's needs.

-Where interstate care arrangements for children are being planned, decision-making should be guided by the following principles:
+Where interstate placements for children are being planned, decision-making should be guided by the following principles:

-Children in the CEO's care must not generally be placed in another jurisdiction unless an appropriate carer assessment has been conducted.
-When considering an interstate placement for a child in the CEO's care, a request for the relevant state to undertake a carer assessment must be sent to the WA ILO for forwarding well in advance of the child's possible relocation.
+Children in the CEO's care must not generally be placed in another state unless an appropriate carer assessment has been conducted.
+A request for the relevant State to undertake a carer assessment on WA's behalf must be sent to the WA ILO well in advance of the child's possible relocation.

-The sending state (unless otherwise negotiated) is responsible for completing all relevant and prescribed child protection and criminal history checks for a proposed caregiver located in the receiving State.
+The State sending the request (the sending state) is responsible for completing all relevant and prescribed child protection and criminal history checks for a proposed caregiver unless otherwise negotiated.

 Unless there are exceptional circumstances, it is a requirement that the sending state conduct child protection and criminal history checks before the assessment request is sent to the receiving state, and include the results of these checks with the material forwarded.

-The assessment report writer must make a recommendation on the suitability of the proposed care arrangement; however, the decision to proceed with the care arrangement rests solely with the sending state.
+The assessment report writer must make a recommendation on the suitability of the proposed placement; however, the decision to proceed with the placement rests solely with the sending state.

-Children must not be placed in another jurisdiction unless an appropriate carer assessment has been conducted.
-The carer for a child subject to a WA child protection order who lives in another jurisdiction must meet all the requirements for approval of carers in this state.
+Children must not be placed in another State unless an appropriate carer assessment has been conducted.
+The interstate carer for a child subject to a WA child protection order must meet all the requirements for approval of carers in this state.

 Note: Under the Working with Children Check (Criminal Record Checking) Act 2004 a person who does not reside in WA, and is not undertaking child related work in WA, cannot apply for a WA Working with Children Card.
 Similarly, WA registered carers who live in another state may not be eligible for a Working with Children Card in that state as WA Department of Communities is considered to be the 'employer'.
-Our carers residing interstate will need to refer to the legislative requirements of the relevant state. .
+Our carers residing interstate will need to refer to the legislative requirements of the state they live in.

-Before requesting an assessment of prospective carers in another state, child protection workers must:
+Before requesting an assessment of prospective carers residing in another state, child protection workers must:

-In cases where we wish to request a carer assessment by another jurisdiction, the request must be to be directed to the WA ILO through the WAInterstateLiaison@communities.wa.gov.au mailbox.
-The WA ILO negotiates with the ILO in the other jurisdiction.
+In cases where we wish to request a carer assessment by another State, the request must be to be directed to the WA ILO through the WAInterstateLiaison@communities.wa.gov.au mailbox.
+The WA ILO negotiates with the ILO in the other State.